Home Maintenance Misconceptions You Need to Stop believing

 Myth 3: Turning Off the Air Conditioner or Heater Saves You Electricity Bills

 Your air conditioner or furnace will have to exert more effort to ensure that it gets to the temperature you desire, resulting in higher utility expenses.
-It’s better to reduce the temperature when you’re going out simply.
+It’s better to reduce the temperature when you’re going out.
 Put the furnace or the air conditioner lower, around 8 to 10 degrees lower than you want.
-This is more cost-efficient than turning it off and then putting it up high or down when you get home.
+This is more cost-efficient than turning it off and putting it up high or down when you get home.

 Myth 4: DIY Roof Repairs Are OK

 It’s essential to make sure to check your roofs.
-You want to see whether there are any cracked or missing tiles or other leaks and breakage.
+You want to see whether there are cracked or missing tiles or other leaks and breakage.
 If you see any of these, you want to hire a professional to repair them.
 Don’t try to fix it on your own.
 It’s dangerous since you can fall and end up hurting yourself, and it requires professional skills and tools to accomplish.
 It’s easy to try and break something, making the problem even worse.

 Myth 5: You Can Fix Your Plumbing

 Take the time to clean your pipes, especially if you have hot water.
 By ensuring your heater is maintained well enough, you’re extending its lifespan and preventing severe damage that will require extensive repair.
 Minerals and sediments can form in the tank.
 That’s why it’s critical to drain it out now and again.
-However, you can’t just go ahead and fix your pipes and plumbing.
+However, you can’t just fix your pipes and plumbing.
 It’s a rather complex system that requires a plumber to do it for you, as trying to fix it on your own might end up with you accidentally flooding your house.

 Myth 6: Not Every Bathroom Should Have Exhaust Fans